Subscribe To Our Monthly Newsletter

 Thank you to all who attended this year’s Assembly and to those that contributed to making it such a success.
 We look forward to welcoming you next year!

-The Asia Pacific Energy Capital Assembly in Singapore is recognised as one of Asia-Pacific’s largest and most influential energy investment events.
+The APAC Energy Capital Assembly is one of Asia-Pacific’s largest and most influential energy investment events.